shubhamt45/Electro_Deals/README.md

-# 🎉 Electronics Deals E-commerce Website 🚀
+# 🎉 ElectroDeals : A E-commerce platform 🚀

 An e-commerce platform for managing and purchasing electronics products, built with **Spring Boot**, **Hibernate**, and **MySQL**. 🛒✨